 Dr Shah completed his undergraduate medical degree at the University of Sydney.
-He was a medical resident at Royal Prince Alfred Hospital and then undertook specialist ophthalmology training at the Sydney Eye Hospital.
+He undertook specialist ophthalmology training at Royal Prince Alfred Hospital and at the Sydney Eye Hospital.
 He obtained his Fellowship in Glaucoma at Moorfields Eye Hospital, London which runs the busiest tertiary glaucoma clinics in the world.

 Dr Shah regularly lectures and teaches to GP’s, optometrists, medical students and registrars.
-He is co editor of the Glaucoma chapter in “Clinical Evidence”, a BMJ publication.
+He is a past co-editor of the Glaucoma chapter in “Clinical Evidence”, a BMJ publication.

 Dr Shah has a keen interest in Glaucoma surgery and the role of Cataract surgery in glaucoma.
-He also has interests in Angle Closure Glaucoma and Laser Treatments for Glaucoma.
-He is an active member of the Australian and New Zealand Glaucoma Interest Group ( ANZGIG )
+He also has interests in Angle Closure Glaucoma, Laser Treatments for Glaucoma and MIGS Treatments for Glaucoma.
+He is an active member of the Australian and New Zealand Glaucoma Interest Group ( ANZGIG ).

 Dr Shah operates privately at the Epping Surgery Centre where he is a board member and on the medical advisory committee.
 He has public operating rights at St Vincent’s and Bankstown Hospitals.

 Besides ophthalmology he enjoys spending as much time as possible with his family and travelling.
-He is a keen golfer and is trying hard to get to single figures at Concord Golf Club.
+He is a keen golfer and is trying hard to maintain his single figure golf handicap!

 Dr Yeung graduated in medicine and surgery from the University of Western Australia.
 In addition, he was awarded with a Master degree in corneal immunology at the same institution.
 After completing his ophthalmology training in New Zealand under the Royal Australian and New Zealand College of Ophthalmologists (RANZCO), Dr Yeung undertook a cornea, external diseases, anterior segment and refractive surgery fellowship at the University of Ottawa Eye Institute in Canada, where he had the privilege of collaborating with many world-renowned ophthalmologists in North America.